NoxFly/c-cpp-project-script/README.md

 This will create the object files in the build folder, then create the `.a`, `.so` or `.dll` (on Windows) in the `bin/lib/` folder.<br>
 Plus, it will copy/paste all the header files you have (`.h`, `.hpp` and `.inl`) in `bin/lib/include/{Project_Name}/`, reorganizing these as follow :
 - All files header files that are alone in their folder will be up to their parent, recusivly.
 This avoids a ton of subfolders just for a file.
+- All `#include "my_project_file"` pathes will be transformed so it will search with a relative path.
+You can then use it everywhere without worrying about the configuration.